stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Template/TrueSTUDIO/STM3210E-EVAL/readme.txt

                                You can customize this file to your need.

  @par How to use it ?

  - Open the TrueSTUDIO toolchain.
  - Click on File->Switch Workspace->Other and browse to TrueSTUDIO workspace directory.
- - Click on File->Import, select General->'Existing Projects into Workspace' and then click "Next".
+ - Click on File->Import, select General->'Existing Projects into Workspace'
+   and then click "Next".
- - Browse to the TrueSTUDIO workspace directory, select the STM3210E-EVAL project and click "OK".
+ - Browse to the TrueSTUDIO workspace directory and select the project:
+   - STM3210E-EVAL: to configure the project for STM32 High-density devices.
+ - Under Windows->Preferences->General->Workspace->Linked Resources, add
+   a variable path named "CurPath" which points to the folder containing "Libraries", "Project" and "Utilities" folders.
  - Rebuild all project files: Select the project in the "Project explorer" window then click on Project->build project menu.
- - Load project image:
- 	- Run ST-Link gdbserver via the Microsoft Windows Start menu.
- 	- Click on Run->Debug configuration menu.
- 	- Expand the GDB Hardware Debugging tree node, select the STM3210E-EVAL Debug configuration then click on "Debug" button.
+ - Run program: Select the project in the "Project explorer" window then click Run->Debug (F11)

 @note
  - Low-density Value line devices are STM32F100xx microcontrollers where the